MARKET SNAPSHOT: U.S. Stocks Struggle For Direction As Political Uncertainty Drags

 "I think the market's done with politics for now, not until you get a real story, not 'he said, she said,'" remarked Joe Saluzzi, co-head of equity trading at Themis Trading, in an interview.

-Other markets: Oil futures slipped 0.3%, on a day of slight gains and losses.
+Other markets: Oil futures slipped 0.4% to settle at $48.66 a barrel, on a day of slight gains and losses.
 Expectations that the Organization of the Petroleum Exporting Countries will extend production cuts until early next year continue to boost trading sentiment (http://www.marketwatch.com/story/oil-prices-add-to-gains-with-investors-cheered-by-opec-news-2017-05-16).
 Energy shares fell 0.6%, having previously been the strongest industry on the day, rising as much as 0.3%.

 European stocks (http://www.marketwatch.com/story/germanys-dax-eases-from-record-high-as-auto-shares-fall-euro-retakes-110-2017-05-16) finished slightly lower, while Asian markets largely closed higher (http://www.marketwatch.com/story/mixed-bag-for-asian-stocks-as-nikkei-gets-back-on-track-2017-05-15).